Volume (thermodynamics): Conversion factors

 The following conversion factors can be used to convert between expressions for volume of a gas:

 Partial volume

-The partial volume of a particular gas is the volume which the gas would have if it alone occupied the volume, with unchanged pressure and temperature, and is useful in gas mixtures, e.g. air, to focus on one particular gas component, e.g. oxygen.
+The partial volume of a particular gas is a fraction of the total volume occupied by the gas mixture, with unchanged pressure and temperature.
+In gas mixtures, e.g. air, the partial volume allows focusing on one particular gas component, e.g. oxygen.

 It can be approximated both from partial pressure and molar fraction: